achingbrain/munitorum/README.md

 - Stats are given for Damocles Command Rhino but no detachment can take one as an upgrade
 - Stats are given for Iron Warriors Tormentor but no rules for adding to detachments
 - White Scars Destroyer Detachment is identical to generic Legion Destroyer Detachment
-- Sanguinius has jump pack rule but only 15cm move
+- Sanguinius has jump pack rule but only 15cm move - other jump pack troops have a 30cm move
 - Leman Russ' bodyguard have the Ferocity rule but he doesn't
+- Traitor legion cohesive/disruptive allies vary legion by legion but loyalist legions seem to be missing that so just fall back to the generic Legion Astartes ally types?

 #### Titan Legions